zxol/airbnbapi/README.md

 - The returned data format is pre-parsed JSON, i.e. a javascript object.
 Multiple records will be returned as an array.
 - The auth system is a simple crypto token.
 You will need to supply a token for every protected function call.
 (I'll improve this soon)
 - Yeah, I know, airlock is a massive pain in the posterior.
-- Error reporting and data validation is spotty at this stage! (plz send halp)
+- Error reporting and data validation is spotty at this stage!

 # Getting started 👨‍💻